Speak Now or Forever Hold Your Peace

 - Subverted on Foster's Home for Imaginary Friends, where Bloo totally destroys a wedding he believed was his best friend's.
 Turns out he was just the ring-bearer.

-- A similar subversion was done in an episode from the third season of Garfield and Friends in which Garfield thought Jon was getting married (he was in fact serving as the best man at his cousin's wedding).
+- A similar case was done in an episode from the third season of Garfield and Friends in which Garfield thought Jon was getting married (he was in fact serving as the best man at his cousin's wedding).

 - In Justice League, Wonder Woman vehemently objects, with a tank, to Princess Audrey of Kasnia's wedding to Vandal Savage.
 Vandal Savage, however, simply knocks Diana out and continues with the service.